-Audience: Franklin University students and faculty engaging in online and on-campus learning in Canvas.
+Audience: Franklin University faculty accessing courses in Canvas.

 Disclaimer: The results and functionality of the following article only apply to the audience listed above.